moonlight-ng/independent-arts/src/content/news/updated-filters-on-the-album-cover-bank.md

 The latest update brings a more intuitive browsing experience with improved filters now prominently displayed at the top of the page.
 This enhancement makes it easier to explore covers by designer, genre, artist, and more.

-This update is just the beginning of our efforts to build an engaged community around Nigerian music history.
+This update is just the beginning of our efforts to build an engaged community around Nigerian graphic design history.
 Whether you're a researcher, designer, or music enthusiast, we hope these improvements help you discover and appreciate the rich visual heritage of Nigerian music.

 Experience the new updates at <a href="https://albumcoverbank.com" target="_blank">albumcoverbank.com</a>